StreamElements/docs/docs/chatbot/commands/default/bingo.md

 ---
 id: bingo
+title: Using the !bingo Command for Emote Bingo Game
 sidebar_label: "!bingo"
-description: "Engage viewers with an interactive emote bingo game using the !bingo command"
+description: "Learn how moderators use the StreamElements !bingo command to start an interactive emote guessing game for loyalty points."
+tags:
+  - chatbot
+  - commands
+  - games
+  - bingo
+  - emotes
+  - loyalty
 keywords:
 - chatbot
 - commands